 “Second, I might conclude that the boy is bisexual, that it’s genetic and not experimental.
 While he might have some gay tendencies it is possible that he could overcome them and relate to girls and marry, have children, and live the life of a heterosexual male.
 Bisexuality is complex, and some bisexual boys will not be able to lead a life as a heterosexual adult but may continue to explore relations with another male or both a male and a female at different times.
 My conclusion is that you are not bisexual.

 “Third, I might conclude that the boy is gay, that it’s genetic and not experimental, and that he is not bisexual.
 My conclusion is that does apply to you.
-My conclusion is that you are a gay teen, you are comfortable being a gay teen, it appears that you have a serious relationship with another boy, and it appears that the two of you love each other.
+My conclusion is that you are a gay teen, you are comfortable being a gay teen, it appears that you have a serious relationship with another boy, and based on what you said, it appears that the two of you do love each other.
 Usually we provide reorientation counseling for a boy who’s gay so he can begin to understand his feelings and can accept himself as a gay male.
 I’ve concluded that you have a very good understanding of your feelings and you accept yourself in a healthy, realistic manner.
 So you won’t need any reorientation counseling.

+Doctor Byers smiled.
 “That’s reasonable.
 What would you do if a bully began hassling you?”